jonasnew501/portfolio/README.md

 ## 🚀 About Me
 - 🎓 Background: "B.Sc. in Psychology, M.Sc. in Cognitive Systems, with a focus on AI and human-machine interaction."
-- 🛠️ Skills: Python, pandas, NumPy, OOP, ML basics, Git/GitHub
+- 🛠️ Skills: Python, pandas, NumPy, OOP, Deep Learning, ML basics, Git/GitHub
-- 🌱 Currently learning: Streamlit, concurrency in Python, CI with GitHub Actions
+- 🌱 Currently learning: CI with GitHub Actions, SQL, MySQL

 ---